Cybersecurity – Incident Response Plan

-- director of community safety (if physical access to hardware is involved)
+- director of community safety (if physical security has been compromised)

-- president and senior officers (depending on sensitivity and scope of data exposed)
+- president and senior officers (depending on sensitivity and scope of data involved)

-- legal counsel (depending on sensitivity and scope of data exposed)
+- legal counsel (depending on sensitivity and scope of data involved)

-- law enforcement (depending on the nature/scope of theft)
+- law enforcement (depending on the nature/scope of incident)

 - IDExperts (company retained by Reed to assist with breach notification)

-- director of public affairs (depending on sensitivity and scope of data exposed)
+- executive director of communications & public affairs (depending on sensitivity and scope of data involved)

-- if credit card data is involved notify bankcard holder within 24 hours of confirmed breach discovery (and notify CampusGuard, Inc. for assistance)
+- if credit card data is involved notify bankcard holder within 24 hours of confirmed incident discovery (and notify CampusGuard, Inc. for assistance)

-- identify ongoing vulnerability of data to exposure from breach source (and take immediate steps to address)
+- identify potential ongoing exposure of data and take immediate steps to close holes

 - conduct preliminary forensic analysis (retain outside assistance as needed)